c4pt000/wawa-proposal-NearFieldCommunications-digital-gas-receipt-to-phone/README.md

 # * QR code instead of NFC to save money no need for plastic cutting and electronics
 # * QR code
-# * viewable on gas pump screen to allow import directly into user phone as a screenshot and or app version receipt system maybe similar to apple "wallet" called "receipt"
+# * viewable on gas pump screen to allow import directly into user phone as a screenshot and or app version receipt system maybe similar to apple "wallet" called "receipts"

 # * as APP